-1.2 Organization
+1.1 Organization

-This paper discusses internet access and LAN (local area network) components.
+This paper discusses internet access and LAN (local area network) components we use to support our communication requirements.
 A separate paper on my web site goes into detail about the various methods and tradeoffs of internet access.
 Structured wiring for telephone and Ethernet is covered in detail.
 The security and troubleshooting topics provides information to maintain the network and protect it from intruders.

-Lastly I discuss registering a domain name and running a public internet web server.
+Lastly I discuss registering a domain name and running a public internet web site.
 It does not take much effort to set up a simple web site and cost is low.
-Even if you do not run a business registering a domain provides a consistent email address and having a web site gives you tremendous flexibility over your internet presence.
-For a few dollars per month it is a lot of bang for the buck.
+Even if you do not run a business registering a domain provides a consistent email address and having a web site gives you tremendous flexibility about your internet presence.
+For a few dollars per month it represents a lot of bang for the buck.

 This report is not intended as a competitive product review.
 The market is constantly changing; any attempt to do so quickly becomes outdated.
-Rather, it discusses how we implemented specific requirements.
+Rather, it discusses how we implemented specific requirements to meet our needs.
 For up to date product reviews the reader is directed to the many publications and articles on the subject.